-Whole New Mess is a quiet album.
+Whole New Mess is a quiet-sounding album.
 Just Angel Olsen and her guitar.
 It has no percussion on it and no bass player, there is almost no other performer involved on the album.
-It was recorded in a far away church and as a result, it has a lot of natural reverb on the sound of Angel Olsen´s vocals and guitar.
+It was recorded in a far away church and as a result, there is a lot of natural reverb on Angel Olsen´s vocals and guitar.

 Angel Olsen started her career as a folk singer, with not much production at all: just her outstanding voice and her guitar.
 In that sense, Whole New Mess has more in common with her first record, Half Way Home (2012) than with All Mirrors.

-But most of the tracks on Whole New Mess are stripped out versions of All Mirrors overwhelming and orchestrated tracks.
-Both albums share the same 9 out of 11 tunes with slightly different titles.
+Said this, most of the tracks on Whole New Mess are in fact stripped-out versions of All Mirrors’ overwhelming and orchestrated tracks.
+Both albums include 9 tunes that are essentially the same, with slightly different titles.
 So, are we being ripped off with this “new” Angel Olsen record?

-At first I thought of Whole New Mess just as that: smething Angel Olsen put out because the pandemic did not let her tour.
-But I bought the record anyways… And with repeated plays I just started to find it quite charming, open and honest.
+At first, I thought exactly that about Whole New Mess: something Angel Olsen had put out because the pandemic did not let her go on tour.
+But I bought the record anyways… And with repeated plays, I just started to find it quite charming, open, and honest.
 It is in fact a wonderful alternative version to All Mirrors.
-Perhaps only for fans, but it is a killer record.
+Perhaps a release for fans only, but still it is a killer record.

-Whole New Mess features two tracks that are not included in All Mirrors: the opener title track, Whole New Mess which is quite good and the extremely beautiful Waving, Smiling which is my favourite track on this album.
+Whole New Mess features two tracks that are not included in All Mirrors: the opener title track, Whole New Mess which is quite good, and the extremely beautiful Waving, Smiling which is my favorite track on this album.

-About the alternative takes, my personal highlights are Too Easy (Bigger than this) and Tonight (Without You).
+About the alternative takes on All Mirrors’ songs, my personal highlights are Too Easy (Bigger than this) and Tonight (Without You).
 The minimalist version of Lark is also really nice.
-I must point out that the version of (New Love) Cassette sound a little bit too low quality, but I can forgive her because the rest of the album is a nice one to have in my collection.
+I must point out that the version of (New Love) Cassette sounds a little bit too low quality, but I can forgive her because the rest of the album is excellent, quite a nice piece to have in my CD collection.

 More Angel Olsen content to enjoy: